All Episodes

 You know, three days ago, the Supreme Leader said the United States embodies global arrogance, and the battle against it will continue unabated, even if the nuclear agreement is concluded.

-So we made a deal with a country that says their war with us is gonna continue regardless of this deal.
+So we made a deal with a country that says their war with us is going to continue regardless of this deal.

-You know, it's um uh the head of Hezbollah said about this a rich and strong Iran will be able to stand by its allies and friends in the region more than at any other point in the past.
+You know, it's the head of Hezbollah said about this: a rich and strong Iran will be able to stand by its allies and friends in the region more than at any other point in the past.

-All right, joining us now to discuss this in so much more.
+All right, joining us now to discuss this and so much more.

 So this is not a surprise to me.

-No, it's not a surprise, but it is very disturbing because they really, you know, the the things that uh Prime Minister Benjamin Tanya in Israel and uh really Israelis from across the political spectrum were standing on every soapbox and yelling the entire time that uh the Obama administration was advancing its nuclear negotiations and concluding the nuclear deal was that um this was going to empower Iran and it was gonna destabilize the region and
+No, it's not a surprise, but it is very disturbing because the things that Prime Minister Benjamin Netanyahu in Israel and really Israelis from across the political spectrum were standing on every soapbox and yelling the entire time that the Obama administration was advancing its nuclear negotiations and concluding the nuclear deal was that this was going to empower Iran and it was going to destabilize the region and it was going to.

-And this is uh uh incredible libel against Jewish Americans, but beyond that it's incredibly dangerous for the United States because Iran is burning American flags as well as Israeli flags.
+But beyond that, it's incredibly dangerous for the United States because Iran is burning American flags as well as Israeli flags.

 And Iran views the United States as its primary enemy in the world.

-Um for them, you know, Israel is a proxy of the United States, and that's one one of the reasons they hate Israel aside from rank anti-Semitism.
+And that's one of the reasons they hate Israel, aside from rank anti-Semitism.

-And so the idea that, oh, there's really no inherent problem with the Iranian regime, which is toxically uh anti-American and hates the United States and seeks its destruction, and that it's really just a problem with Israel, um, is dangerous from the United States because it's a very important thing to do.
+And so the idea that, oh, there's really no inherent problem with the Iranian regime, which is toxically anti-American and hates the United States and seeks its destruction, and that it's really just a problem with Israel is dangerous for the United States.

 No, you can't do it.

-I mean, it's a bit like giving a drunk a hundred dollar bills and uh bill and not expecting them to spend it on booze.
+I mean, it's a bit like giving a drunk $100 bill bill and not expecting them to spend it on booze.

-I mean, it's like having Chuck, you know, Charles Manson into the family.
+I mean, it's like having Chuck Charles Manson into the family.

-What why what was the thinking even to begin with behind the strategic desire that they had to get that deal at any cost?
+What was the thinking even to begin with behind the strategic desire that they had to get that deal at any cost?

 And the costs were incredibly high.

-And I believe this weekend we saw some of the after effects, after costs, because you know, Hezbollah's in a stronger position in Syria.
+And I believe this weekend, we saw some of the after effects, after costs, because Hezbollah's in a stronger position in Syria.

-They're um Iran is building weapons factories in Syria, according to the um New York Times from last year.
+Iran is building weapons factories in Syria, according to the New York Times from last year.

-Now, um they've already hit Iranian targets inside of Syria, and I I gotta believe that this is probably the beginning of something perhaps a little bit bigger, because I don't think Israel has much of a choice if they're gonna start shooting their planes out of the air.
+And I got to believe that this is probably the beginning of something perhaps a little bit bigger because I don't think Israel has much of a choice if they're going to start shooting their planes out of the air.

 Well, you're absolutely right.